nhn/tui.chart/docs/en/common-exportMenu.md

 Data from all charts can be exported to image (`.jpeg`, `.png`) files and `csv` or `xls` files.

 ## Options
-Options that can be used with export feature are as follow.
+Options that can be used with export feature are as follows.

 ```ts
 type ExportMenuOptions = {